InSight: Objectives

+2024 groundwater discovery

+In August 2024, a reservoir of liquid water was discovered on Mars – deep in the rocky outer crust of the planet.
+The findings came from a new analysis of data from Nasa's Mars Insight Lander, which recorded four years' of vibrations – Mars quakes – from deep inside the Red Planet.
+The analysis revealed reservoirs of water at depths of about six to 12 miles (10 to 20km) in the Martian crust.

+As per estimates, there may be enough water, trapped in tiny cracks and pores of rock in the middle of the Martian crust, to fill oceans on the planet's surface.
+The groundwater would likely cover the entirety of Mars to a depth of 1 mile (1.6 kilometers), the study found.

 Design

-The mission further develops a design based on the 2008 Phoenix Mars lander.
-Because InSight is powered by solar panels, it landed near the equator to enable maximum power for a projected lifetime of two years (1 Martian year).
-The mission includes two relay microsatellites called Mars Cube One (MarCO) that launched with InSight but were flying in formation with InSight to Mars.
+The mission further developed a design based on the 2008 Phoenix Mars lander.
+Because InSight was powered by solar panels, it landed near the equator to enable maximum power for a projected lifetime of two years (1 Martian year).
+The mission included two relay microsatellites called Mars Cube One (MarCO) that launched with InSight but were flying in formation with InSight to Mars.

-Three major aspects to the InSight spacecraft are the cruise stage, the entry, descent, and landing system, and the lander.
+Three major aspects to the InSight spacecraft were the cruise stage, the entry, descent, and landing system, and the lander.